Looking to learn about traditional Romanian food?

 - Soups (sweet and sour)

 - Stews (any and all kind)

 🇷🇴 Romanian Food: Popular Foods In Romania

-🍽️ Traditional Foods (Dishes) In Romania & How To Make Them
+🍽️ Traditional Recipes (Dishes) In Romania & How To Make Them

 Below is a list of traditional Romanian dishes linked to their full recipe so you can cook and enjoy each and every single one of them.